 Winter is destroying your good hair days… one snowfall at a time.
 During the colder months of the year, the cold weather outside, combined with the warm temperatures inside, can cause breakage and split ends to your hair.
 This affects all types of hair during winter.
-However, we are here to help you through the winter season so you can continue rocking your gorgeous mane of hair.
+However, we are here to help you through winter, so you can continue rocking your gorgeous mane of hair.
 We have provided some helpful tips you can follow to prevent winter hair damage this season.

 Shampoo less often this winter